jahangir842/kubernetes-notes/README.md

 7. **Docker Swarm**
    - A native container orchestrator built into Docker Engine, enabling clustering and scaling of Docker containers.

-For a deeper dive into container orchestrators, check out the edX course: **"Introduction to Cloud Infrastructure Technologies" (LFS151x)**, which further explores these tools.

 ---